mwarning/meshnet-lab/results/README.md

 ## Connectivity Test

-This is a pure theoretical and numerical test of the perlocation theory.
+This is a pure theoretical and numerical test of the percolation theory.
 Nodes are distributed randomly in an area and given increasing range.
 The connectivity (% of possible connections) is measured.

 ![image](laptop/connectivity1/connectivity1.png)
 ![image](laptop/connectivity1/connectivity1_sd.png)